GoogleCloudPlatform/accelerated-platforms/platforms/gke/base/use-cases/training-ref-arch/kubernetes-manifests/sft-tpu-maxtext-single-host/README.md

-This guide provides step-by-step instructions for running Supervised Fine-Tuning (SFT) training with in-flight evaluation and checkpoint saves on GKE using Cloud TPU v5e and v6e slices with the official MaxText post-training image.
+This guide provides step-by-step instructions for running Supervised Fine-Tuning (SFT) training with in-flight evaluation and checkpoint saves on GKE using Cloud TPU v6e slices with the official MaxText post-training image.

 ---